glisha/ansible-adauth/README.md

 Ansible role to configure RHEL and derivates to use Microsoft Active Directory for authentication.

 Tested on Centos 6.5 and Centos 7.0.
-After configuration it allows only local users and users in the UnixServers group in the $server_ou to login.
-You should probabably see templates/sssd.conf.j2.
+After configuration it allows only local users and users matching the $adauth_access_filter to login.
+You should probabably see templates/sssd.conf.j2 and defaults/main.yml.

 Requirements
 ------------